tsunami416604/azure-docs.hu-hu/articles/automation/automation-runbook-gallery.md

 ---
-title: Runbook és modul-galériák Azure Automation
+title: Runbook and module galleries for Azure Automation
-description: A Microsoft és a Közösség runbookok és moduljai a Azure Automation-környezetben telepíthetők és használhatók.
-Ez a cikk bemutatja, hogyan érheti el ezeket az erőforrásokat, és Hogyan járulhat hozzá a runbookok a katalógushoz.
+description: Runbooks and modules from Microsoft and the community are available for you to install and use in your Azure Automation environment.
+This article describes how you can access these resources and to contribute your runbooks to the gallery.
 services: automation
 ms.service: automation
 ms.subservice: process-automation